 The one that’s easy to forget is choosing the 328P 3.3v 8Mhz clock speed.
-If you leave the 328p 5v 16mhz (default), the programs will upload OK, but any text displayed on the serial monitor will just be a random bunch of garbled characters because of the clock speed mismatch.
+If you leave the 328p 5v 16mhz (default), the programs will upload OK, but any text displayed on the serial monitor will be random garbled characters because of the clock speed mismatch.
 Also be sure to disconnect battery power (by removing one of the AA batteries) whenever you connect your logger to a computer.
 There is no power switch on the loggers, which are turned on or off via the battery insertion.
 Use a screwdriver when removing the batteries so that you don’t accidentally cause a series of disconnect-reconnect voltage spikes which might hurt the SD card.

-pinMode(3, OUTPUT); digitalWrite(3, LOW);
+pinMode(4, OUTPUT); digitalWrite(4, LOW);

-3. Set the RTC time, and check that the time was set – The easiest method would be to use the SetTime / Gettime scripts from our Github repository, but first you need to download & install this RTC control library The SetTime script, automatically updates the RTC to the time the code was compiled (just before uploading) so you only run SetTime once, and then immediately upload the GetTime sketch to get the SetTime code out of memory after it’s done it’s job.
-Otherwise SetTime will reset the RTC to the ‘code compile time’ every time it runs – and one of the quirks of the Arduino environment is that it restarts the processor EVERY TIME you open a serial window.
+5. Set the RTC time, and check that the time was set – The easiest method would be to use the SetTime / Gettime scripts from our Github repository, but you first you need to download & install this RTC control library The SetTime script automatically updates the RTC to the moment the code was compiled (just before uploading) so only run SetTime once, and then upload the GetTime sketch to remove SetTime from memory.
+Otherwise SetTime will keep setting the RTC to the old ‘code compile time’ every time it runs – and one of the quirks of the Arduino environment is that it restarts the processor EVERY TIME you open a serial window.
 The SetTime script also has a function which enables the alarm(s) while running the RTC from the backup coin cell battery.

 7. Calibrate your internal voltage reference with CalVref from OpenEnergyMonitor.

-Load CalVref while the logger is running from USB power and then measure the voltage between GND and the positive rail with a good quality voltmeter. (this voltage will vary depending on your computer’s USB output, and the UART adapter you are using) Then type that voltage into the entry line at the top of the serial monitor window entry line & hit enter.
-Write down the reference voltage & constant which is output to the serial monitor window.
-I usually write these ‘chip-specific’ numbers inside the logger with a black marker as they are related only to the 328p processor on the ProMini board used to make that particular logger.
-You then need to change the line #define InternalReferenceConstant 1126400L to match the long number returned from CalVref.
-Alternatively you could just tweak the value of the constant ‘by hand’, increasing or decreasing the value till the reported rail readings match what you see with a voltmeter.
+Load CalVref while the logger is running from USB power and then measure the voltage between GND and the positive rail with a voltmeter. (this voltage will vary depending on your computer’s USB output, and the UART adapter you are using) Then type that voltage into the entry line at the top of the serial monitor window & press the enter key.
+Write down the reference voltage & constant which is then output to the serial monitor window.
+I write these ‘chip-specific’ numbers inside the logger with a black marker as they are related only to the 328p processor on the ProMini board used to make that particular logger.
+You then need to change the line #define InternalReferenceConstant 1126400L in our starter code to match the long number returned by CalVref.
+Alternatively you could just tweak the value of the reference constant ‘by hand’, increasing or decreasing the value till the reported rail readings match what you measure with a voltmeter.
 Add or subtract ~400 to/from the constant to raise/lower calculated output by ~1 millivolt.
-After you’ve done this once or twice you can usually get within 15mv of actual with about 10 trials.
+After you’ve done this once or twice you can usually reach the correct value with a few successive guesses.

 Using the logger for experiments: